 I have only seen a bald eagle in the wild once.
 It was during an otherwise uneventful excursion on Lake James near Morganton, N.C.
 It soared silently overhead, and in a matter of seconds I felt my stomach tighten, the hair on my arms stood up and tears welled up in my eyes.
 I considered it a gift.

 That’s the first memory that came to mind when I began to write this post — how I once was lucky enough to see a bald eagle, our national bird and a symbol of our national pride, glide across a lake.
 The Fourth of July calls not only for the commemoration of our still young nation’s independence, but for the multitude of things that make America great.
-But before we light up the sky tonight, it seems appropriate to reflect on the nature of our nationalism.
+But before we light up the sky tonight, it seems appropriate to reflect on the nature of our national pride.

 Surveying my desk, the lack of red, white and blue makes me self-conscious.
 Finally, I spot one of the “I Heart Mountains” pins so ubiquitous around the Appalachian Voices office.
 Its blue ridges and bright red heart bring the same emotions as that tried and true trio of colors.
 But it’s the simple phrase that evokes feelings of pride for the places and people we work to protect.
 After all, when we say we love America, we mean we love the people and places in America as much as the ideals on which the nation was founded.